 - USA State/Territory/Commonwealth contains the USA state and Commonwealth pins,

 - Special/other, for example Berlin and the Pan Am globe pins are found in this group.

 - As an indication of the country/state of origin of the flight attendants: this was not the original intention of the pins, but developed over time and was widely embraced in support of national pride of the individuals.

 - As an indication of the linguistic skills of the person wearing it: this is not to be confused with the language pin/badge.

 The pins are a simple but elegant form: two flags crossed at the pole with the Pan Am stylized globe underneath.
 The flag on the left is always the flag of the USA, while the flag on the right varies with the country of origin.
-The example below is the flag pin of El Salvador.
+The example below is the flag pin of Guatemala.

 From ex-Pan Am employees we learned that the pins started to show up in the mid to late 1980s.
 However, the existence of the Cuba pin indicates that the earliest use must be before 1963 when the Cuba travel restrictions were put in place.
 These were not lifted until the year after Pan Am’s bankruptcy in 1991.